RITHESH89/code-review-agent/README.md

 # Code Review Agent
-An AI agent that reviews code for bugs, security issues, performance problems,
+An AI agent that reviews code for bugs, security issues,

 ## Setup